gjmolter/personal-portfolio/README.md

 # personal-portfolio

 This is my portfolio website.
 The frontend is NextJS, with staticly generated pages.
+Backend is NodeJS.
 It is hosted in a serverless environment with Vercel.